jasonbayton/11ty/_src/projects/kiosk-app-generator/support/supported-configurations.md

 ## Configuration import / export

-Every build ships an exported `kiosk_config.json` file alongside the APK.
+Every build ships an exported `kiosk_config.json` file alongside the APK or AAB.
 This is the complete payload that produced the build, including the update code, useful for auditing the deployment or re-importing into a future build (paste it into the form's **Import config** field to pre-populate every setting).

-The schema is documented inline above (each form-field table is the same schema you'll see in the exported file).
-The file is also available via `/api/kiosk-config/{id}` while the build artefacts are still live.
+The main layout, app, folder, wallpaper, settings, auto-launch and admin-escape keys are documented inline above.
+The export also carries build-time fields such as `app_name`, `theme_color`, `output_format`, `sign_mode` and `update_code`, and the file is available via `/api/kiosk-config/{id}` while the build artefacts are still live.

 Because the export contains the update code, treat it as sensitive.
 Anyone with that file can rebuild against the same package name while the package registry entry exists.